gdcc/python-dvuploader/README.md

 # ... rest of your upload code
 ```

-The retry logic uses exponential backoff which ensures that subsequent retries will be longer, but wont exceed exceed `max_retry_time`.
+The retry logic uses exponential backoff which ensures that subsequent retries will be longer, but won't exceed exceed `max_retry_time`.
 This is particularly useful when dealing with native uploads that may be subject to intermediate locks on the Dataverse side.

 ## Troubleshooting